waratuman/waratuman.github.com/_posts/2011-06-26-what-i-didnt-learn-in-econ101.md

 problem in economics, "the problem of utilization of knowledge which is not given to anyone in its totality."

-How is this planning to be done so that the economy operate efficiently?
+How is planning to be done so that the economy operate efficiently?
 Should it be done by a central authority?
 Should it be divided among individuals?
 Should it be done by delegating it to some kind of representative for an industry or group of people?